ayrapetovai/dfm/README.md

 # Dotfile Manager
 This program is designed to maintain copies of configuration files from the home directory using a separate directory under a version control system.
+- show all kinds of statuses
-- ignore specified files
+- ignore specified files in target and source directories
 - call mergetool on conflicts (two-way merge)
 - backup files before overwriting
-- tracking symlinks
+- tracking symlinks and files they point to if in source directory
-- encrypt files
+- encrypt files and directories with AES
-- hooks
+- process hooks on any stage of a subcommand

 ## How Dotfile Managing is Performed